Abdula668/Lattice-Confinement-Fusion/README_LCF_AI_With_Code.md

 - Create my own **training data** (synthetic or real)
 - Work toward building a **domain-specific AI model** trained on physics simulations

+  ## My Notes:
+- All the code in this Project was written using ChatGPT, and I wish to understand the code so that I may be able to make improvements and changes according to my ideas.
+Since I am only a beginner in Python, many of these seem challenging.
+However, I understand this code at a basic level — that being, we first generate a dataset to train the AI and also to test the AI.
+Once we have trained the algorithm and confirmed its accuracy through testing, we can use it to make predictions to help us determine whether or not an idea is practical
+- For me, this isn't just about fusion — it's about everything in physics.
+I realize that the combination of AI, physics, and engineering can lead to truly groundbreaking discoveries, and I believe the idea that I am currently working on could be one of the many such results of this powerful combination.
+- In the future, if possible, I would like to generate an AI similar to ChatGPT, but I wish for it to be able to actually simulate ideas, and for that to happen, it would need to be trained on maths, physics and scientific data as well.

 ---

 ## 🔂 5.
 Using Alternating Current (AC) to Achieve Resonant Fusion